-We expect the bulk of the remediation and construction to be completed over the next two years–2017 and 2018.
+We plan to have the bulk of the remediation and construction completed over this year and next—in 2017 and 2018.
 Remediation and biomass harvesting will continue in 2019 and 2020, with operations continuing on after.

 Once this integrated system is up and running, Northlands Dënesųłiné will be one of the leading alternative-energy communities in Canada.